Bruera, St Mary the Virgin

 Surveys carried out in 2021 revealed that bat numbers inside the church had fallen compared to previous years.

-With support from the Bats in Churches project bat boxes have been put up on trees in the church yard by the Cheshire Bat Group to provide alternative roost options for the church bats.
+With support from the Bats in Churches project bat boxes have been put up on trees in the churchyard by the Cheshire Bat Group.